Research output per year

 In order to improve emotional support services for blind and partially sighted people in the UK, the nature and extent of existing service provision needed to be understood.
 To this end I was involved in design of a scoping survey (Pybis et al, 2016).
 This national survey found that there was a deficit of specialist counselling services for blind and partially sighted people in UK.
 It also identified the need for quality standards in training and service delivery.

 I continue to attempt to influence government policy and health practice.
-I am a member of the Scottish Government's Cross Party Advisory Group on Vision Impairment and a member of the Scottish Vision Strategy Advisory Group.
+I am a member of the Scottish Government's Cross Party Advisory Group on Vision Impairment and Iwas a member of the Scottish Vision Strategy Advisory Group.
 I was the Chair of Vision 2020UK Counselling and Emotional Support Services Group (CESS)from 2010-2017.
 CESS was one of the standing committees of Vision 2020UK and provided strategic national direction in the field of the delivery of emotional support for blind and partially sighted people.
 The steering committee consisted of heads of services and key figures from the four nations and had a membership of around 230 stakeholders.
+I am a member of the Sight Loss Mental Health Committee and a Partnership Board member for the Need to Talk project (Interreg funded collaboration between RNIB and Fighting Blindness).
+More recently I have been appointed to the Lay Advisory Group for the Royal College of Ophthalmologists.

 I have been a member of the Scottish Executive, Cross Party Advisory Group on Vision Impairment since 2010.
 This group meets four times a year at Scottish Parliament and brings vision impairment issues to the attention of the Scottish Executiive.

-I was a member of Scottish Vision Strategy Advisory Group since 2010-2016.
+I was a member of Scottish Vision Strategy Advisory Group from 2010-2016.
 I contributed to the strategic direction of policy, practice and research within the field of vision impairment in Scotland

-I have been a Governor of the British Association for Counselling and Psychotherapy since 2011.
-I contribute to the strategic direction of this professional body (membership circa 50 000) and ratify major corporate decisions.
+I was a Governor of the British Association for Counselling and Psychotherapy from 2011-2020.
+I contribute to the strategic direction of this professional body (membership circa 50 000) and ratified major corporate decisions.

 I was Chair of Vision 2020UK Counselling and Emotional Support Services Group (membership 225) from 2010-2017 I was responsible for leading and setting the strategic direction of policy and research within the group